Brand Growth Heroes

 But don’t forget that scaling a CPG business also comes with a maze of legal complexities that can make or break your business journey.
 From contracts, term sheets and regulatory compliance to protecting your brand's intellectual property as you expand, it's essential to get it right.

-And that starts with the right legal partner.
-With long term relationships with clients like Little Moons, Trip, Eat Natural, Bear Graze and Pulsin, Joelson is also famous for advising the innocent founders in their landmark sale to Coca-Cola!
+With long-term relationships with clients like Little Moons, Trip, Eat Natural, Bear Graze, and Pulsin, Joelson is also famous for advising the innocent founders in their landmark sale to Coca-Cola!
+As a female team, we are especially impressed by Joelson's commitment to championing female founders in CPG.

 Not many law firms are also BCorps, nor do they specialise in helping founders navigate the legal challenges of scaling without stifling the creativity and momentum that got you here in the first place.
+So thanks, Joelson—we’re delighted to have you on board.

 ==============================================